-If these tips aren’t enough to get you feeling better or if you’re tired of fighting allergies every summer, schedule a consult to see if immunotherapy would be right for you.
+If these tips aren’t enough to get you feeling better or if you’re tired of fighting allergies every summer, schedule an appointment to see if immunotherapy would be right for you.
 This will build a tolerance to ALL of your allergies and get you feeling better no matter the season.